-Matt Bullock, Founder & CEO, eWay.
+Matt Bullock, Founder & Chief Executive Officer, eWay

 Any small business owner knows how valuable time is, so you can use technology to your advantage and ensure that all of your platforms are integrated into your payments visibly, your accounting software, shopping cart, inventory, etc. This is especially important for omni-channel retailers, as many POS payment devices (even the big names) do not integrate even with inventory, so you see retailers reconciling their stock after a day of trading.
 If you have a platform with strong integration, all of your data stays up to date in real-time this way and it allows you to provide a better experience for your customers.